mrturcot/Gentoo-Stuff/README.md

 **My Gentoo / Linux Stuff**

-  - Portage configs for a Gentoo x86-64 Stable efi AMDGPU OpenRC Gnome X11 Pipewire setup...
+  - Portage configs for a Gentoo x86-64 Stable efi AMDGPU OpenRC Gnome X11 Pipewire system.

  /etc/portage files inculded in this repo, could possibly serve as drop-in replacements for other similar setups.